Rough fir board

 Can these boards be painted or stained directly?

 Yes.
 Lightly sand the surface (120-grit) before application.
-For paint, apply a bonding primer suitable for resinous wood.
+For paint, apply a suitable bonding primer for resinous timber.
 For stain or oil, apply directly to dry wood.
-Planed wood offers better adhesion than rough and consumes less product.
+Planed timber offers better adhesion than raw and consumes less product.

 Complementary products